 In terms of space, the Marcy MWM 988 is a compact multi-gym that fits into smaller rooms and doesn’t cause any hindrance while exercising as there is no pull-up/chin-up bar.

 While a ceiling height of seven inches is good to buy the product, the same becomes a downside for taller users as they cannot experience a full range of motions while doing some exercises.

 This Marcy home gym machine uses 16 heavy-duty nylon pulleys that guarantee smooth functioning and durability.

 The 150lbs vinyl weight stacks come with 10lbs weight plate increments.

 Work out your chest using the dual-action press arms or target your lats and triceps using the overhead lat bars.

-You could even use the low pulley system with a padded leg developer, adjustable preacher pad, or an ankle strap.
+You can even use the low pulley system with a padded leg developer, adjustable preacher pad, or an ankle strap.

 - One of the most affordable home gyms in the market

 - There are no base stabilizers, so it is necessary to install floor mats for stability and floor protection.